Most every home baker dreams of having a storefront. It’s something you start thinking about the moment you decide you’ve made it!

 I also want to note that I live in a relatively small town surrounded by much larger, more industrious towns, within a 30-mile radius, which people are more than happy to drive to for their shopping and entertainment.
 You must also take your demographics into account as well.

 So here’s my story.
 Please read it with an open mind.

 I was going to make more money by having a storefront.

 The truth is I paid every penny out to others.

 I did not profit a single cent even though we “made” six figures the first 9 months we were open.
 Yes, 6 figures.
 But NONE of it was in my pocket.
-It cost us several thousands to open the bakery plus the huge burden of overheard.
+It cost us several thousands to open the bakery plus the huge burden of overhead.

 The electric bills alone were $500-800/month in the moderate size unit we were in.
 I also had to hire employees (please don’t think you can do this alone!).
 Paying sales taxes, unemployment taxes and insurance, and salaries (now the employment laws are getting even crazier), advertising, liability insurance, and credit card processing fees took a huge chunk of money each month.

 I needed to constantly add new items and run promotions to keep walk-in business, as people are bored very easily, and it’s exhausting!
 ALL food businesses do it so don’t expect to be the exception.
 Even if you opened a CAKE shop as I did, people will expect you to be a full-service bakery.
 With all the new orders I had to buy more ingredients/packaging to keep up which was more money out the door.
 You will probably need to add something to bring customers in if you aren’t a full-service bakery, like an ice cream parlor, lunches, or even sell merchandise in your store.